shirlyliu64/ConvBench/README.md

 # Main Findings
 Based on our benchmark, we conducted a series of experiments.
 The main findings are summarized as follows:

-* The most advanced LVLMs (e.g. GPT4V) still struggle to solve the cahllenge provided by ConvBench
+* The most advanced LVLMs (e.g. GPT4V) still struggle to solve the cahllenge provided by ConvBench.
 * The novel hierarchical ablation evaluations of ConvBench conclude that the weakness of ``OCR'', ``Fine-grained'', and ``Spatial'' perception of current LVLMs may inhibit the performance of the next reasoning and creation tasks.
 * The weakness of LVLMs' reasoning capability demanding ``Professional Knowledge'', ``Emotional Intelligence'', ``Imagination'', and ``Sense of Space'' may hinder the performance of the next creation.
 * The performances across different tasks of different LVLMs show a similar distribution, which suggests the development of current LVLMs is synchronous.